Instability toward Superconducting Stripe Phase in Altermagnets with Strong Rashba Spin-Orbit Coupling: Results

-Before investigating the stripe instability in detail, let us review the pairing mechanism of the helical phase, in which both FSs ($\lambda=\pm$) cooperatively contribute to the pairing~\cite{Mukasa_Masaki_2025}.
-As seen from Eq.\eqref{eq:Normal_H0}, the RSOC and the altermagnetic splitting are coupled via the spin-$y$ component ($\sigma_y$).
-This coupling induces deformations of the FSs along the $k_x$ direction in the present system as shown in Fig.~\ref{fig:schematic_FS}(a).
-Importantly, due to the anisotropy of the altermagnetic splitting, the outer FS (the solid blue line, $\lambda = -$) exhibits deformation depending on the momentum of electrons compared with the isotropic FS in the RSOC-only case (the dashed blue line).
-Specifically, in the angular range $-\pi/4 + m\pi \le \phi_{\bm{k}} \le \pi/4 + m\pi$ ($m = 0,1$), the deformation occurs toward the $+k_x$ direction, while in the remaining angular regions it occurs toward the $-k_x$ direction.
+Before investigating the stripe instability in detail, let us review the dominant pairing channel of the helical phase, in which both FSs ($\lambda=\pm$) cooperatively contribute to the pairing~\cite{Mukasa_Masaki_2025}.
+As seen from Eq.~\eqref{eq:Normal_H0}, the RSOC and the altermagnetic splitting are coupled via the spin-$y$ component ($\sigma_y$).
+This coupling induces deformations of the FSs along the $k_x$ direction in the present system as shown in Fig.~\ref{fig:helical_pairing}(a).
+Importantly, due to the anisotropy of the altermagnetic splitting, both FSs (solid lines) exhibit deformations depending on the momentum of electrons from the isotropic FS in the RSOC-only case (dashed lines).
+For convenience, we refer to the angular ranges $-\pi/4 < \phi_{\bm{k}} < \pi /4$ and $3\pi/4 < \phi_{\bm{k}} < 5\pi /4$ as range A [the orange region in Fig.~\ref{fig:helical_pairing}(a)], and the ranges $\pi/4 < \phi_{\bm{k}} < 3\pi /4$ and $5\pi/4 < \phi_{\bm{k}} < 7\pi /4$ as range B [the green region in Fig.~\ref{fig:helical_pairing}(a)].
+In the outer FS (the solid blue line, $\lambda = -$) in range A, the deformation occurs toward the $+k_x$ direction, while in range B it occurs toward the $-k_x$ direction.
 The inner FS (the solid red line, $\lambda = +$) shows the opposite deformation pattern.
-Given that $Q>0$ is energetically favorable, the helical phase can be qualitatively understood as being formed by electrons on the FSs shifted along the $+k_x$ direction.
-The relevant regions include the outer FS near $\phi_{\bm{k}} = 0,\pi$ and the inner one near $\phi_{\bm{k}}=\pi/2,3\pi/2$.
+To see how the FSs contribute to the helical phase under the above-mentioned deformation, Fig.~\ref{fig:helical_pairing}(b) shows $K_{\lambda}(\phi_{\bm{k}})$ in Eq.~\eqref{eq:gapeq_in_helical} as a function of $\phi_{\bm{k}}$ for $\delta N = 0.05$, $T = 0.1\Tc$, and $\AM = 4.0\Tc$.
+The $\phi_{\bm{k}}$ dependence of $K_{\lambda}(\phi_{\bm{k}})$ identifies the dominant regions of the FS contributing to the formation of the helical phase.
+Note that $K_{\lambda}(\phi_{\bm{k}})$ is symmetric with respect to $\phi_{\bm{k}}=\pi$, reflecting the mirror symmetry of the FSs with respect to the $k_x$ axis [see Fig.~\ref{fig:helical_pairing}(a)].
+Figure~\ref{fig:helical_pairing}(b) also shows the contributions obtained by setting $\AM=0$ with all other parameters including $\bm{Q}$ and $\Delta_{\bm{Q}}^{(0)}$ unchanged in order to see how the deformation stabilizes the helical phase.
+In range A, $\AM$ noticeably modifies $K_{\lambda}(\phi_{\bm{k}})$ for both $\lambda = \pm$: the contribution is enhanced for the outer FS, while it is suppressed for the inner FS.
+In this angular range, the deformation of the outer (inner) FS occurs along (opposite to) $\bm{Q}$.
+In range B, a nonzero $\AM$ does not affect $K_{\lambda}(\phi_{\bm{k}})$ at $\phi_{\bm{k}} = \pi/2$ and $3\pi/2$, because $\hat{\bm{g}}(\bmkF)\cdot \bm{J}(\bmkF) = 0$ for $\bm{n} = \bm{e}_y$.
+Away from these angles, the contribution from the outer (inner) FS is slightly reduced (enhanced).
+In other words, as a consequence of the deformations parallel to $\bm{Q}$, the helical phase with $Q > 0$ is cooperatively stabilized by the outer FS in range A and the inner FS in range B, although the contribution from the outer FS in range B also exists independently of the deformation.
+These dominant pairing channels are schematically sketched in Fig.~\ref{fig:helical_pairing}(a), in which the positions of electrons, indicated by the yellow circles, correspond to the peak angles in Fig.~\ref{fig:helical_pairing}(b).